EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 ## 1.1.
 Actions

 An action can be authorized by one or more actors previously created on the blockchain.
 Actions can be created explicitly within a smart contract, or generated implicitly by application code.
-For any given "actor:action" pair there is at most one explicit associated minimum permission.
-If there are no explicit minimum permissions set, the implicit default is actor@active.
+For any given `actor:action` pair there is at most one explicit associated minimum permission.
+If there are no explicit minimum permissions set, the implicit default is `actor@active`.
 Each actor can independently set their personal minimum permission for a given action.
-Also, a complex but flexible authorization structure is in place within the EOSIO software to allow actors to execute actions on behalf of other accounts.
+Also, a complex but flexible authorization structure is in place within the EOSIO software to allow actors to push actions on behalf of other accounts.
 Thus, further checks are enforced to authorize an actor to send an action - see [3.4.2.
 Permission Check](#342-permission-check).

 There are two types of actions involved in a transaction.
 They mainly differ in the way they are executed by the EOSIO software: